RULES – 108th Session

 G) City Treasurer’s Report.

 H) Non-Legislative Business: Unless a separate vote is requested by the sponsor of any resolution, all items of non-legislative effect shall be adopted by a single motion to receive and adopt by voice vote the agenda measures listed under Non-Legislative Business.
 While the motion is pending, a Council Member may speak to any measure under the agenda heading “Non-Legislative Business” for which separate consideration has not been requested by the sponsor.
-Unless otherwise authorized by the President, there shall be a limit of five (5) non-legislative resolutions that may be presented at each Council Meeting, which shall be done on a first come, first served basis by request to the Legislative & Policy Director.
+Unless otherwise authorized by the President, there shall be a limit of five (5) non-legislative resolutions that may be presented at each Council Meeting, which shall be done on a first come, first served basis by request to the Clerk of Council.

-I) Legislative Business: This portion of the meeting shall be for the consideration of resolutions with legislative effect and ordinances only.
-Each member is entitled to speak twice to any matter subject to debate for periods not to exceed five minutes each time, including any time yielded to other members.
+J) Legislative Business: This portion of the meeting shall begin no later than 7:30 p.m., unless leave is granted by a two-thirds vote of the members present to grant additional time for public comment.
+The Legislative Business portion of the meeting shall be for the consideration of resolutions with legislative effect and ordinances only.
+Each member is entitled to speak twice to any matter subject to debate for periods not to exceed ten (10) minutes total, including any time yielded to other members.
 No member shall exceed these limits except by leave granted by a two-thirds vote of the members present, without debate.
 No member shall speak twice to a matter until every other member choosing to speak has been recognized.
 The member on whose motion the matter was brought before Council is first entitled to the floor, and also to close the debate, but not until every other member has had an opportunity to speak for a second time.
+The member on whose motion the matter was brought before Council is first entitled to the floor, and also to close the debate, but not until every other member as had an opportunity to speak for a second time.

 The above order of business may be changed at any time by the Council President, or on motion duly seconded and passed by a majority of Council.

-Pursuant to FOIA, an agenda as determined by the President shall be prepared for each meeting in a sufficient number of copies, for distribution to members of the public.
+Pursuant to FOIA, an agenda as determined by the Clerk of Council shall be prepared for each meeting in a sufficient number of copies, for distribution to members of the public.
+The Clerk of Council shall include on the agenda every piece of legislation requested by the legislation’s sponsor provided at least fourteen (14) days’ notice is given by the sponsor and may include emergency and other legislation upon less notice.
+Once an ordinance is voted out of Committee, it must be placed on the next Council agenda as permitted by FOIA unless the sponsor requests it to be held to a later meeting in which case the sponsor must provide fourteen (1a) days’ notice for it to be added to a subsequent agenda.
 Council Members and the administration shall be provided an agenda in an electronic format.
 The agenda shall list all legislative and non-legislative matters proposed by their sponsors for consideration at the meeting, and once copies of the agenda have been reproduced, a sponsoring member of Council may not remove a matter from the agenda, although the sponsor may hold it for consideration at a subsequent meeting, subject to the provisions of Rules 8 and 9.

 RULE 3 – CONVENING OF CITY COUNCIL